THE KUT EL AMARA FRIENDSHIP SHOOT

 What is in a name?

 Many competitions today use the name of a battle where glory was won or lost by our forefathers.
 Kut El Amara was chosen for this competition: it was a British-held Mesopotamian city besieged and seized by Turks in 1916.
+Here, the Australian Flying Corps suffered its first casualties and some of the men were taken prisoner.
 As per the vagaries of war, the British army later advanced and laid siege to now Turkish-held Kut El Amara.
 The Turkish defenders fought a long rear-guard action, moving slowly north for the remainder of the Great War.
 This denied Britain the decisive victory which would allow the army to serve where it was badly needed in France.
 Both sides fought bravely, with honour and respect.
 There were no recorded atrocities such as those encountered on the Western Front or in subsequent wars.
 This competition strives to reflect the friendship that has endured since the Great War between two once-belligerent nations, and to underline the futility of war and conflict.
 As an aside, our Bisley Butts Officer Mark Shaeffer‘s grandfather was at the battle of Kut and helped take Baghdad in 1918